 We decided that during this season we need to focus on feeding our family (and perhaps selling extra) while learning all we can by getting hands on experience.
 Once our children are older and can help more (and I am less busy with babies), we will work on producing food/products to sell.

 So, the farm is officially working on being a homestead- raising and producing our own beef, chicken, eggs, and vegetables as much as possible to support our family.
-Among these things, we have fruit trees growing, and dreams of heifer cow, more baby cows, and a few dairy goats in the pastures. =)
+Among these things, we have fruit trees growing, and dreams of heifer cow, more baby cows, and a few dairy goats in the pastures.
+We’re also figuring out the off grid heating solutions and we’ve just found our fresh water supply.

 We use our woods to hunt wild game, chop fire wood, and of course to play and learn for our homeschool!